senacor/InnoLabFacebookMessengerCodeCamp/04_non-linear_dialogflow_dialogs/README.md

 Often you need to retrieve information from your database or a service in order to provide a full user response.
 E.g. if you have to ask your service the parcel's estimated arrival time.
 For this use case Dialogflow allows webhooks.

+Hint: If you have troubles you can use our target solution, find `dialogflow.zip` and import it to Dialogflow.

 1. Deploy a new webhook!
 Similar to task 1, replace the `<your_prefix>` tag at the package.json.template and move the file to package.json.
 Deploy the lambda `npm run install` and `npm run create`.
 This time you can omit `npm run configure`, because we don't wire the lambda up with Facebook.
 Study the provided example code for this task!

 2. Add a Fulfillment at Dialogflow and enter the URL of the lambda you just created.
 See `npm run create` console output for URL.
 Choose "Enable for all Domains".